Best things to see in Gdynia

 Gdynia is worth visiting if you stay in Gdansk for a longer time.
-Although the city has a very short history – which can’t compare to Gdansk, its modern architecture and seaside make it a great destination for a one-day trip.
-Read the article to check what are the best places to see and do in Gdynia.
+Although the city has a very short history – which can’t compare to Gdansk – its modern architecture and seaside make it a great destination for a one-day trip.
+Read the article to check what are the best places to see in Gdynia.

 History of Gdynia

 Gdynia was a small fishermen village but it started to grow at the beginning of the XXth century, when more visitors came to Gdynia to rest by the sea.
 In 1922 the Polish government decided to build a harbour here.
 Then the number of inhabitants grew rapidly, and in 1926 Gdynia received city privileges.
 Until the Second World War Gdynia and its harbour grew, but then it fell under Nazi occupation.
 It was liberated in 1945, and shortly before that big civil ship, Gustlof, left the port.
 It was afterwards sunk by a Russian submarine and became Baltic biggest shipwreck and underwater cemetery.